 Place the spool of welding wire onto the spool holder.
 The location pin should mate with a hole provided on the wire spool body.
 Fit the spool retaining 'R' clip supplied.
-Check the adjustment of the spool brake, which should be set to prevent over run of the wire spool at the end of a weld, without unduly loading the wirefeed motor.
-The braking can be adjusted by the Nyloc nut using a 15/16" AF or 24mm socket wrench.
+Check the adjustment of the spool adjuster, which should be set to prevent over run of the wire spool at the end of a weld, without unduly loading the wirefeed motor.